Briefing · 29/04/2026

 A normal chat cost surprise is annoying.
 An autonomous-agent cost surprise can become structural if it is repeated through cron, retries, background tasks, or noisy tool output.

-The answer is not “never use premium models.”
 Premium models are often worth it.
-The answer is to use them intentionally.
+Use them intentionally.

 Signs your fallback policy is unsafe